tauseefansari/WhatsChat/README.md

 ## Introduction
-WhatsChat is a chat application developed for practice purpose with Firebase Realtime Database in backend
+WhatsChat is a chat application developed for practice purpose with Firebase Realtime Database in backend User can do registration and login with Firebase Authentication and chat with their friends

 ## Snapshot of the App
 ![](ss1.PNG)